input-output-hk/catalyst-ci/docs/src/appendix/examples/d2-diagrams.md

 # D2 Diagrams

-This is the guide how to use the earthly target, to convert a CQL schema file into D2 diagram entity.
+This is the guide how to use the earthly target to convert a CQL schema file into D2 diagram entity.

+Following is the sample of using the target:

 ```earthly
 VERSION 0.8